felipenmartins/Robotics-Simulation-Labs/Lab1/ReadMe.md

 - Go to `Tools -> Preferences -> OpenGL` and try to reduce `Ambient Occusion` and `Texture Quality`.

 5. If you are using Linux, Webots might have problems accessing your project folder via symbolic links.
 A possible solution is to create a folder for the Webots projects on your home partition under your own user name.
 Another possibility is to install the APT version of Webots.
 Instructions on how to install the APT version can be found on [this link](https://www.cyberbotics.com/doc/guide/installation-procedure) (Thanks to Nick Buls for the tip).

+6. If you are using MacOS, you might need to use the full Python path in Webots.
+[See details here](https://cyberbotics.com/doc/guide/using-python#macos-installation).